MattCCC/fetchff/README.md

 ```
 In this basic demo we fetch data from an API for user with an ID of 1.
 We also update user's name to Mark.

+## Endpoint methods
+##### api.yourEndpointName(queryParams, urlParams, requestConfig)

+`queryParams` (optional)
 First argument of APIs functions is an object with query params for `GET` requests, or with a payload for `POST` requests.
 Another request types are supported as well.

+`urlParams` (optional)
-Second argument is optional, and gives possibility to modify urls structure in a declarative way.
+It gives possibility to modify urls structure in a declarative way.
 In our example `/user-details/update/:userId` will become `/user-details/update/1` when API request will be made.

+`requestConfig` (optional)
+The specified Axios compatible config will be merged with the instance config.

 ## Accessing Axios instance